boiteasite/rencontre/readme.txt

 == Upgrade Notice ==

 = 3.0 =
 This new version is not compatible with the old templates.
-If you use custom templates in your theme folder, you will need to delete them or not migrate to this new version 3.0.
+If you use custom templates in your theme folder, you will need to delete them or not migrate to this new V3.
 After update, you should regenerate photos (Rencontre > General > Display)